chrokh/toow-old/_sources/chapters/sets.md

 My current set is insufficient when it comes to categorizing this statement.
 We need something like ternary logic, also known as three-valued logic.
 I need to be able to express the fact that I don't know whether the statement is true or false.
+This is sometimes called a trilean.
-So let's design a set for that.
+So let's design a set that also contains the element $\mathit{Unknown}$.

 $$
 \mathit{Trilean} = \{ \mathit{True}, \mathit{False}, \mathit{Unknown} \}